MaastrichtU-IDS/federatedQueryKG/usecaseLifescience.md

 ## WikiPathways x BioLink

-Question: "For each gene present in the kg-covid-19 endpoint, retrieve the pathways each gene is part of in the WikiPathways endpoint"
+*Question:* "For each gene present in the kg-covid-19 endpoint, retrieve the pathways each gene is part of in the WikiPathways endpoint"

-Get pathways from WikiPathways for Genes in the kg-covid-19 knowledge graph"
+In other words: "Get pathways from WikiPathways for Genes in the kg-covid-19 knowledge graph"

 Here is an example of a query to run on the WikiPathway endpoint that will retrieve informations about genes in the KG-hub covid KG: